-Revised and approved by the ACEP Board of Directors April 2006 replacing policy statements titled “Hospital, Medical Staff, and Payer Responsibility for Emergency Department Patients” September 1999; “Medical Staff Responsibility for Emergency Department Patients” September 1997; and “Medical Staff Call Schedule” approved as a Board Motion 1987
+Originally approved April 2006 replacing “Hospital, Medical Staff, and Payer Responsibility for Emergency Department Patients” (1999), “Medical Staff Responsibility for Emergency Department Patients” (1997), “Medical Staff Call Schedule” (BM 1987)

 The American College of Emergency Physicians (ACEP) believes that: